 On Jan.
 4, 1877, 88 lawyers from 37 counties met in the Sangamon County Courthouse in Springfield and agreed to form the Illinois State Bar Association.
 At that time, the founders adopted as Article II of its constitution the following goals:

 [T]o cultivate the science of jurisprudence, to promote reform in the law, to facilitate the administration of justice, to elevate the standard of integrity, honor and courtesy in the legal profession, to encourage a thorough and liberal education, and to cherish a spirit of brotherhood among the members thereof.

 Highlights of ISBA’s history include:

 In the late 1800s, the legal profession was not held in high esteem due largely to the low educational requirements in admission standards.
-In 1897, the ISBA and Chicago Bar Association responded by making proposals to the state supreme court to create a state board of law examiners and to require a high school education for admission to the bar.
-These recommendations were adopted, and admission to the bar became steadily more challenging.
+In 1897, the ISBA and Chicago Bar Association responded by making proposals to the Illinois Supreme Court to create a state board of law examiners and to require a high school education for admission to the bar.
+These recommendations were adopted and admission to the bar became steadily more challenging.

 In 1933, after 22 years of effort by the ISBA, the Illinois General Assembly adopted the Civil Practice Act of 1933, Illinois' first modern system of civil practice and procedure.
-And in 1935, the ISBA worked with competing legal publishers to arrive at a State Bar Association edition of the Illinois statutes which could be cited as legal authority and which is still in use today.
+And in 1935, the ISBA worked with competing legal publishers to arrive at a state bar association edition of the Illinois statutes that could be cited as legal authority and is still in use today.